second-state/learn-rust-with-github-actions/README.md

 https://online.visualstudio.com/

-Next, create a new Codespace from your forked repository.
+Next, create a new Codespace.
+Put your forked repository into the Git Repository field.

 ![Create a new Codespace](https://www.secondstate.io/external/img/vscode_create.png)